Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 Whether Missouri is a good state to start an LLC depends on where you live – and where you’re doing business.

-Meaning, if you live in or do business in Missouri, then you should start your LLC in Missouri.
+Meaning, if you live in or do business in Missouri, then you should start your LLC there.
 While many websites talk about tax rates and advantages of certain states, none of that applies if it’s not the state where you live and do business.

 For example, if you form an LLC in Wyoming, but live in and conduct business in Missouri, you’ll also need to register your Wyoming LLC in Missouri (and pay extra fees).
 And you’ll end up paying Missouri taxes anyway.
 This ends up leading to more costs and more headaches with no advantages.

-In summary, if you live in and conduct business in Missouri, then yes, Missouri is a good state to start a business.
+In summary, if you live in and conduct business in Missouri, then yes, it’s a good state to start a business.
 If you don’t live in and do business in Missouri, then no, Missouri isn’t a good state to start a business.

 Real estate exception: If you’re purchasing real estate outside of Missouri, you should form your LLC in the state where the property is located.